hphelion/documentation/devplatform/helion/user/console/index.html.md

 **App Bindings**

 A list of applications that have bindings to this service instance.
-Clicking an app name opens an [administrative view of that application] <user-console-app>`.
+Clicking an app name opens an [administrative view of that application](/als/v1/admin/console/#applications).

 ##Sample Applications {#sample-apps}